mwhapples/BrailleBlaster-NG-docs/manual.md

     runover.

-**Note:** The text starts in the runover cell determined by the current element's style.
+**Note:** The text starts in the runover cell determined by the current element’s style.
 For instance, if the style is Body Text (which has 3-1 margins), inserting a line break starts the new line on cell 1.

 ##### Keeping Text on the Same Page

-Don't Split is the only style option that wraps elements of different styles.
+Don’t Split is the only style option that wraps elements of different styles.
 It is used to keep the selected elements together on the same braille page.

 To keep text on the same page:

 1. Highlight the elements that need to be kept together.
-2. Go to Styles \> Options \> Don't Split and apply the style option.
+2. Go to Styles \> Options \> Don’t Split and apply the style option.

 **Note:** If the selected elements do not fit on a single braille page, any text longer than one braille page continues on to the next braille